-Ron Johnson: 'We have been encouraging illegal immigration'
+Trump: Deport without 'judges or court cases'

 "I think what we need is to create policies which deal with immigration in a rational way," Sanders said.
 "And a rational way is not locking children up in detention centers or separating them from their mothers."

-Sanders differentiated between Trump and the Obama administration on this issue, saying there was "concern" about the treatment of undocumented immigrants under then-President Barack Obama, but that it was not the same as family separation under Trump.
+Sanders differentiated between Trump and the Obama administration on this issue, saying there was "concern" about the treatment of undocumented immigrants under Obama, but that it was not the same as family separation under Trump.

 "Under Obama, there was not a policy that says if you are a mom with a little boy coming over the country, we're going to grab that boy, put him into a detention center, which will clearly cause long-term psychological problems for that kid," Sanders said.